Skip to content

 Published: at 06:41 AM

-When I took over one-on-ones for a team engineers at Amazon, I needed a framework to make these meetings valuable.
-Here's the template I've refined over 20+ introductory sessions.
+When I took over one-on-ones for a team of 8 engineers at Amazon, I needed a framework to make these meetings valuable.
+This template evolved over 20+ sessions to help create effective one-on-ones.

 July 2